 If the area allows it (not too thick of cover), try adding a stinger or trailer hook to your spinnerbait.

 Buzzbaits are basically the same configuration as the spinnerbait, except they have a prop instead of a blade.
 This prop provides lift so the bait can be used for topwater applications.
 This is one of the most exciting forms of bass fishing in the world; the action can be insanely fast and furious.
 There are two basic types of buzzbaits, the conventional offset blade and inline blade.
 The offset blade is a little more weedless and, in my opinion, a little more effective at calling bass out from heavy cover.
 One of the places I love to use this presentation is along areas where you have solid overhead cover like undercut banks, docks, moored boats, or extremely thick mat lines.
 For these areas, you need to line yourself up parallel to and cast along the lengths of this cover.
 A well-presented buzzbait running down the length of a dock will call those bass out when nothing else will.

 The inline buzzbait is like a regular inline spinner, only it has a prop instead of a blade.
 It isn’t quite as weedless as a standard buzzbait.
 Inline buzzbaits are best suited for fishing stump fields and weed flats where surface cover is minimal.

 When retrieving through target areas, try to make the bait hit stumps.
-This contact triggers hits.
+This contact triggers hits from fish using the log as shelter.
 Use the slowest possible retrieve, and make sure to hesitate an instant before you set the hook.

 Your gear ratio can make all the difference in your retrieve.